swcarpentry/r-novice-gapminder/_episodes/06-data-subsetting.md

 ~~~
 {: .output}

-Obviously "c" is in the names of `x`, so why didn't this work? `==`
-works slightly differently than `%in%`.
+Why did we get this result? `==` works slightly differently than `%in%`.
 It will compare each element
 of its left argument to the corresponding element of its right
 argument.
 What happens when you compare vectors of different lengths?